scottishgovernment/mygov-assets/README.md

 ### To build CSS files from the Sass sources:

-Compile `mygov-assets.scss` using the a Sass compiler.
+Compile `mygov-assets.scss` using a Sass compiler.

 We have provided a Compass config file if Compass is your tool of choice.
 Run `compass compile` from the `mygov-assets` directory to compile `mygov-assets.scss`.